Skip to main content

 API documentation: GET group API reference.

-When you run the call above, you'll see your groups in a JSON format.
+When you execute the query above, you'll see your groups returned in JSON.
 Success. 👏

 A resource uri will always be formatted the same way.
 For a PDF it would be '/api/v1/templatepdf/:pdfId/', for a sent-document it will be '/api/v1/document/:documentId/'.
 Notice how all the URIs end with a slash.
 That's also true of the URLs for your API calls, always end them with a slash.